Veselovsky Brothers |

 The ambassador's duties were not limited to representation of Russia; Abraham was required to search abroad for qualified specialists, as the whole Russian Empire and its capital, in the process of construction, badly needed experienced engineers, architects, physicians, sculptors and other professionals.
 Many scholars mention a letter from Abraham Veselovski to Peter the Great, in which Veselovski recommends to the Tsar one Jewish physician who is ready to come to Russia under condition that he be permitted to keep his faith.
 Peter responded, "I don't care if a man is baptized or circumcised.
 The only thing I want is for him to be a good man and to know his business."

 Abraham Veselovsky took part in Prince Alexey's conspiracy against his father and in 1717, afraid of the Tsar's anger, he chose not to return to Russia as he was ordered to do by Peter.
 Veselovsky remained alive but chose voluntary exile to Europe.
 He became one of the first Russian "dissidents".
-The Duchess Yekaterina Dashkova, who met him later in Geneva and became a friend of his, wrote in her memoirs, "he fled to Holland, married there and rejecting his homeland settled in Geneva"."Peter the First interrogating Prince Alexey in Peterhoff" N.N.
-Gay
+The Duchess Yekaterina Dashkova, who met him later in Geneva and became a friend of his, wrote in her memoirs, "he fled to Holland, married there and rejecting his homeland settled in Geneva".

 Abraham Veselovsky became a close friend of Voltaire, who also lived in Geneva.
 Many years later Voltaire in a letter to Catherine II recommended Veselovsky as a very bright and educated man.
 Catherine permitted Abraham, who was nearly one hundred years old, to return to Russia, but he did not avail himself of her invitation.
 Many Russian travellers who visited Geneva in those days met Abraham Veselovsky.